3liz/py-qgis-wps/README.md

 Now implemented with the processes api:
 The status REST api will return the list of the stored status for all running and terminated wps processes.

-Example for returning all stored status:
+Example for returning all stored statuses:
 ```
 http://localhost:8080/jobs
 ```